 3.4 Adjustments to Energy Pricing.
 The parties acknowledge that the Compression Services Charge was determined based on the price of electric energy to be purchased by ECS from the CDEC or the Utility which is, in turn, based on the price of electric energy CDEC or the Utility is to purchase from its wholesale supplier of electric energy (the "Wholesale Supplier").
 Accordingly, the parties shall provide for adjustment to the terms of this Agreement as follows in the event that the price, inclusive of all charges, paid by ECS for electric energy changes in the future:

-(a) If the electric energy price ECS pays the CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule increases as a result of an increase in the price the Wholesale Supplier charges CDEC or the Utility for electric energy, then ECS shall notify Customer of such increase and ECS, at Customer's option specified in writing, shall either (i) adjust the Conversion Factor, in a written notice to Customer, to reflect the increase in price or (ii) invoice Customer for a cash payment for the incremental increase in the price of energy.
-If the price ECS pays decreases as a result in a decrease in the price the Wholesale Supplier charges CDEC or the Utility, ECS and Customer shall mutually agree in writing on an adjusted Conversion Factor which reflects the incremental decrease in the price of energy.
+(a) If the electric energy price ECS pays the CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule increases as a result of an increase in the price the Wholesale Supplier charges CDEC or the Utility for electric energy, then ECS shall notify Customer of such increase and ECS, at Customer's option specified in writing, shall either (i) adjust the Compression Services Charge, in a written notice to Customer, to reflect the increase in price or (ii) invoice Customer for a cash payment for the incremental increase in the price of energy.
+If the price ECS pays decreases as a result in a decrease in the price the Wholesale Supplier charges CDEC or the Utility, ECS and Customer shall mutually agree in writing on an adjusted Compression Services Charge which reflects the incremental decrease in the price of energy.

 (b) If ECS is charged for additional charges by CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule as a result of additional charges imposed upon CDEC or the Utility by the Wholesale Supplier, then ECS shall notify Customer of such charges and ECS shall invoice Customer for a cash payment for the additional charges.

-3.5 Delivery of Fuel Gas.
-No later than the tenth Business Day prior to the end of each month, ECS shall send Customer a written notice specifying in reasonable detail the Compression Services Charge payable, and the equivalent amount of Fuel Gas to be delivered, to ECS for the immediately succeeding month.
-The monthly Compression Services Charge shall be delivered to ECS in equal daily installments.
-ECS shall take receipt of the monthly Compression Services Charge at the delivery points listed on Schedule I attached hereto or other such delivery point(s) as ECS and Customer may mutually agree upon in writing.
-The provisions of Customer's Tariff shall govern the delivery and receipt of the Fuel Gas to the extent any of such provisions are not provided for in this Agreement.

-3.6 Reimbursement for Certain Expenses.
+3.5 Reimbursement for Certain Expenses.
 If ECS is assessed a payment to CDEC or the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Motor to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.

-3.7 Customer Rebate.
-Under the terms of the No. 21 Schedule, ECS will have the opportunity to avoid certain coincidental peak demand charges.
-Customer shall receive a quarterly rebate during the Contract Year based on Customer curtailment of Shaft Energy required for the Compressor which results in the actual avoidance of those coincidental peak demand charges as billed by CDEC.
-Such rebate shall be calculated in accordance with Exhibit "C" hereto.
+3.6 Customer Rebate.
+ECS shall use its good faith efforts to negotiate with CDEC a coincidental peak avoidance structure to be included in the terms of the No. 21 Schedule, which would provide to ECS the opportunity to avoid certain coincidental peak demand charges.
+Based upon existing negotiations between CDEC and ECS, such rebate is currently proposed to be calculated in accordance with Exhibit "A" hereto or on terms more favorable to ECS and Customer (the "Rebate Structure").
+Customer shall receive a quarterly rebate during the Contract Year based on Customer curtailment of Shaft Energy required for the Compressor which results in the actual avoidance of those coincidental peak demand charges as billed by CDEC under such coincidental peak avoidance structure.
 Such rebate shall be paid within 90 days of the end of each quarter during the Contract Year.

 ARTICLE 4